Have you noticed the best ideas happen on accident? This aged burlap idea happened on accident…a messy accident.

 Now I have aged burlap art!

 If I wanted a larger piece of aged burlap, I think I would use a galvanized tub and dip the burlap.
+I used burlap to make a top for this wood crate.
+Should I have aged it?

 What do you think?
 Should I remove the white paint from the frame?